This is Scott’s recipe for stuffed pork chops.

-This is Scott’s recipe.
-I’ve been trying to talk him into writing his first ever blog post on GrillGirl.com because he is an amazing cook, but to no avail.
-Granted we have been a little busy with our newest addition and all (we just had a baby!), but still!
-So you are stuck with me to write up this tasty stuffed pork recipe, which gets its inspiration from The White Dog Café cookbook, with some improvement on Scott’s part with the addition of apples and cooking the pork chops on the grill.
+Granted, we have been a little busy with our newest addition and all (we just had a baby!), but still!
+So you are stuck with me to write up this tasty stuffed pork chop recipe.
+It gets its inspiration from The White Dog Café cookbook, with some improvement on Scott’s part with the addition of apples and cooking the pork chops on the grill.

 - 4 thick bone-in center cut pork chops